And scientists are concerned that the infection could make its way to humans.

 There have been no reported human illnesses due to the disease, and scientists don’t have conclusive evidence that infected meat has ever harmed people, suggesting a “species barrier” between humans and deer.

-But wildlife authorities in Colorado and Pennsylvania are pushing for hunting regulations to fight the spread of the disease among their local deer populations, according to the Denver Post.
+Wildlife authorities in Colorado and Pennsylvania, however, are pushing for hunting regulations to fight the spread of the disease among their local deer populations, according to the Denver Post.

 Mad cow disease, for example, is a prion disease that rooted from scrapie, a deadly disease that afflicts sheep.
 Once the prions were passed to cows, the cows developed a prion disease of their own (mad cow disease).
 And when humans ate the beef from those sick cows, they developed prions in their own brains.
 As of 2016, according to the Food and Drug Administration, 231 people had died from the condition.

 Zabel believes the only way to get rid of CWD prions is to set controlled fires.
 But, "there's a lot that we still don't know and don't understand about the disease," Zabel said in an interview with the New York Times.

 According to Michael Miller, senior wildlife veterinarian for Colorado Parks and Wildlife, mule deer submission more than tripled toward the end of 2017, and CWD continues to be prevalent in Colorado.

 Public health officials in the area have been monitoring for CWD and other human brain-wasting diseases, such as Creutzfeldt-Jakob Disease.

 But over the past 21 years, rising rates of both diseases haven’t impacted human health.